superguaricho/counterpoint/README.md

 # counterpoint

-Materials for my work on counterpoint.
+Youyou Cong's materials for her work on counterpoint.

 There are two related videos on YouTube: